20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Install beadboard paneling on walls or cabinet fronts.

-Coastal element: Beadboard adds texture reminiscent of beach cottages.
+Coastal element: Beadboard brings the texture you associate with beach cottages.

 5. Maritime Lighting